 Founded in 1451, the University of Glasgow is the fourth-oldest university in the English-speaking world and one of Scotland's four ancient universities.
 The university is famous for its contributions to political economy and moral philosophy, making it a particularly good location for students to engage in public policy studies.

 The city of Glasgow is an exciting locale, with a varied array of cultural activities and entertainment.
-In the late 19th and early 20th centuries Glasgow grew to a population of over one million and was the fourth-largest city in Europe, after London, Paris, and Berlin.
-Today, Glasgow is the largest city in Scotland and the third largest in the United Kingdom.
+Glasgow is the largest city in Scotland and the third largest in the United Kingdom.
 In 1990, Glasgow was named the "Cultural Capital of Europe" by the European Community.

 Offered each fall, the program begins with a visit to London, featuring meetings with members of Parliament and visits to key cultural and political institutions.
 Additionally, students typically travel to other sites of political and historical interest in Scotland.